itsdstar/Weather_app/README.md

 ## This Weather App Project Made Using HTML, CSS and Vanilla JavaScript.

-This app is not meant for any commercial use by any means and is built for educational and learning purposes only.

 > [!NOTE]
+> This app is not meant for any commercial use by any means and is built for educational and learning purposes only.<br />
 > The weather report is fetched from [Weather API](https://www.weatherapi.com/) which delivers proper data most of the time but may posses some "incorrect" data
 > at times.
 Long story short it's not 100% accurate.
 >